ANTARTICA

 Is this for me?

-This is a physically and mentally intense expedition.
-Expect to ski for up to 10 hours daily, at altitude, while pulling your own pulk in sub-zero temperatures.
-It demands strong fitness, solid technique, and full dedication to pre-expedition preparation.
+This Challenge is a physically and mentally demanding expedition.
+You will ski up to 10 hours a day, at altitude, while pulling your own pulk in sub-zero temperatures.
+It requires good fitness, strong technical skills, and full commitment to pre-expedition training.

 How fit do I need to be for challenge 1?